Victory

 Who longs to be governor of Babylon

-If assured that position he'd certainly help with our scheme
+If assured that position he'd favor a change of regime

 Hephaestion you've outdone yourself once again